 - Registration: In the basement at Machpelah, Burnley Road, Hebden Bridge HX7 8AU.
 Use the outside stairs to the right of the old mill on the main road

-- Route: Trail and open moorland, and will be flagged throughout
+- Route: Trail and open moorland, flagged throughout

 - Minimum age 16

-- Prizes: there will be a generous prize list for all categories, and the prize giving will take place about an hour after the winners finish, either in the Race HQ (Machpelah) or Calder Holmes Park, depending on the weather
+- Prizes: there will be a generous prize list for all categories, and the prize giving will take place either in the Race HQ (Machpelah) or Calder Holmes Park, depending on the weather

 2. In accordance with the FRA Guidance (Safety Requirements Section 12.1) all competitors should arrive at all fell races prepared to carry/wear the kit specified by the Race Organiser on race day to meet the FRA minimum requirements.
 This could include any or all of the following: full waterproof body cover, hat, gloves, map, compass and whistle.
 You must ensure that the kit meets the standards set out by the FRA (ie jacket and overpants marketed as waterproof, with integral hood, taped seams and reaching below ankles).
 There may be kit checks at the start and finish of the race.
 Failing to carry the kit specified by the Race Organiser will result in disqualification and become a disciplinary matter reported to the FRA.